-Once a city of industry that claimed its wealth from manufacturing, shipbuilding and coal, modern Newcastle thrives on retail and the service sector.
-This most northerly of the English cities has become one of the country’s major centres for shopping, bringing in a level of business that can create demand for the particular sort of accommodation serviced apartments provide.
+Once a city of industry that claimed its wealth from manufacturing, shipbuilding and coal, modern Newcastle thrives on the retail and the service sectors.
+The Tyneside city has also become one of the country’s major centres for shopping.
+This has brought in a level of business that can create demand for the particular sort of accommodation an aparthotel in Newcastle provides.

 Even if you decide to stay temporarily in short term lets in Newcastle, you should always give yourself time to explore all that the city has to offer.
-Between the Intu Eldon Square Shopping Centre in the city and the nearby MetroCentre in Gateshead, the area has some of the biggest and best-served shopping centres in the UK.
-SITU has a large network of serviced apartments in Newcastle, offering access to the city centre and giving business travellers convenient city apartments right where they need to be.
+Between the Intu Eldon Square Newcastle Shopping Centre in the city and the nearby MetroCentre in Gateshead, the area has some of the biggest and best-served shopping centres in the UK.

-Visitors to Newcastle can enjoy beautiful Beamish Open Air Museum, which showcases life in the area at points in the 19th and early 20th centuries, while Laing Art Gallery specialises in British oil paintings and watercolours from the 18th to the 20th century.
-There’s city’s Theatre Royal is a Grade I listed building that opened in 1837 and has hosted a season of performances from the Royal Shakespeare Company, as well as touring West End musicals.
-A number of other high profile or independent theatres are situated across the city, making Newcastle’s cultural life highly diverse.
+There’s the Newcastle Theatre Royal too, which is a Grade I listed building that opened in 1837 and has hosted a season of performances from the Royal Shakespeare Company, as well as touring West End musicals.
+Many other high profile or independent theatres are situated across the city, making Newcastle’s cultural life highly diverse.

-There are 92 golf courses within an hour of the city, while those who prefer indoor entertainment will have access to several cinemas, as well as chain and independent restaurants and bars.
+There are 92 golf courses within an hour of the city, while those who prefer indoor entertainment will have access to several cinemas, as well as chain and independent bars and restaurants.
 The nightlife in Newcastle is extremely active and the city has been named as one of the main nightlife destinations in Europe.
-No matter what your preferences are, you can find a number of places to visit around the Bigg Market and the Quayside areas.
+No matter what your preferences are, you can find several places to visit around the Bigg Market and the Newcastle Quayside areas.

 Aside from the Beamish Open Air Museum mentioned above, other museums worth a visit include the Centre For Life science village and the Discovery Museum.
 In 2009, the Museum of Antiquities merged with the Great North Museum, creating a wonderful attraction in the city.
 There’s also Seven Stories, a museum of children’s books and several highly respected art galleries.

-The city has two train stations; Manors on City Road and The Central Station off Neville Street.
-At Central, there is also a great metro service available, very close to a range of great studio apartments in Newcastle.
+The city has two train stations; Manors on City Road and the Newcastle Central Station off Neville Street.
+At Central, there is a great metro service available, very close to a range of great studio apartments in Newcastle.